mahavedalla/mahavedalla/docs/questions/arahatta/can-an-arahant-experience-an-erection.md

-# Can an Arahant experience an erection?
+Question: Can an Arahant experience an erection?
 Category: Arahatta
 Sutta References: Vb.10.17.1
 Answer: Yes.